This book is A Lot. It’s a Christian philosopher arguing for the value of Tao, that is, work-transcending leisure.

 - you will be tempted to perform the motions of deeper actions, but as long as you do them to some purpose, you fundamentally misuse them.
 Meditation can calm you down and improve your life and your performance in many ways, but if you meditate to become more productive, you are not meditating.

 - you will try to get breathing room by taking breaks, but no matter if a break is ten minutes or five weeks long, it’s still a break from work, and so only exists within the framework of work, and won’t help you on a fundamental level.

 Those are good points and they have aged very very well, I think.
 It’s especially interesting to mix these considerations with the discussions around emotional labour, and how that isn’t generally seen as worthwhile or even real.

 As somewhat of a side note, he introduces the word acedia, which was a fundamental sin before being abandoned in favour of sloth.
 Acedia is the feeling of numbness and despair, of desparately not wanting to be yourself, of being out of touch with who you are and what matters to you, of feeling restless.
 It’s a common feeling in the reals of depression and burnout and has been described in detail by early Christians (think desert fathers).

 The purest form of this, in his opinion, is not prayer or meditation or something otherworldly like that: It’s celebrations, feasts, parties.
 Anything that joins people in a shared positive purpose.
-(Here, the fact that humans need more than just breaks in between work segues into a short “and therefore god exists”, but if that’s not your kind of thing, it’s pretty easy to ignore.)
+(Here, the fact that humans need more than just breaks in between work segues into a short “and therefore god exists”, but if that’s easy to ignore.)

 All in all: I don’t agree with everything it says (actually, I disagree with half of it easily), but I disagree in interesting ways that made me think a lot about culture and work and spirituality.